 A.I. can also benefit people working in procurement by making products themselves more readily available.
 Specifically, this can happen by way of the technology’s relationship to high-tech manufacturing methods.
 Today, A.I. systems can generate digital designs for products and convey them to 3D printing and injection molding systems, such that the products are automatically generated and made available for delivery.
-In discussing the finer points of these manufacturing methods, Fictiv makes clear that complex designs and orders of all sizes can be handled by injection molding and 3D printing providers, which in turn makes for a great deal of flexibility in procurement.
+In discussing the finer points of these manufacturing methods, There are some manuacturers who complex designs and orders of all sizes can be handled by injection molding and 3D printing providers, which in turn makes for a great deal of flexibility in procurement.
 With this sort of A.I.-driven, tech-based product sourcing, procurement divisions don’t have to worry as much about potential back-end supply issues.

 Providing A Better Experience For Customers